Left ventricular ejection fraction of the heart: norms, reasons for low and high, how to increase. Norms of cardiac ejection fraction Low fraction

 Resting thickness (diastolic thickness): 0.75-1.1 cm

-Right atrial parameters
+Right atrium parameters

-Left atrial parameters
+Left atrium parameters

-Size index: 1.45 - 2.9 cm / m2.
+Size index: 1.45 – 2.9 cm/m2.

-Norms in ultrasound for heart valves
+Ultrasound standards for heart valves

-Norms in ultrasound for the pericardium
+Ultrasound standards for the pericardium

 analizi-uzi.com